 Please contact your local financial aid office for questions regarding Financial Aid.
 Visit studentabc.rutgers.edu for more information.

 6. Are there scholarships available?

 If scholarships are available for our Learning Abroad Programs, we will announce this via email and on our Learning Abroad website.
 Not all programs or program participants will be eligible for scholarships.
 Please check the “scholarship” section on this website for more information.

 7. What is the payment schedule for my program?

 The program payment schedule is included in the Financial Statement of Responsibility, which you must electronically sign before committing to the program.
 Typically, the program cost is due when the term bill payment is due.

 8. Approximately how much should I expect to pay for airfare?

 Airfare is included in your program costs.
-The Center for International Programs books group flights for each program.
-Do not purchase an individual ticket without consent from the Office of International Programs.
+The Office of International Students & Global Programs books group flights for each program.
+Do not purchase an individual ticket without consent from the Office of International Students & Global Programs.